 - Travel to meet and interview with potential clients

-- Conduct research on the product being promoted—for example, the designer or type of fabric of a particular article of clothing.
+- Conduct research on the product being promoted—for example, the designer or type of fabric of a particular article of clothing

 Almost all models work with agents, who provide a link between them and clients.
 Clients often prefer to work with agents, which makes it very difficult for a model to pursue a freelance career.
 Agents look for “fresh faces,” advise and train models, and promote them to clients in return for a portion of the model’s earnings.
 Models may also work with hair stylists and makeup artists to prepare for photo shoots or fashion shows.
-The stylist and makeup artist may touch up the model's hair and makeup and change the model's look throughout the event.
+The stylist and makeup artist may touch up the model's hair and makeup, and change the model's look throughout the event.
 Models might sometimes be responsible for applying their own makeup and bringing their own clothing.

 Models spend a considerable amount of time promoting themselves by putting together and maintaining portfolios, printing composite cards, and travelling to meet potential clients.
 A portfolio is a collection of a model's previous work and is carried to all client meetings and bookings.
 A composite card contains the best photographs from a model's portfolio, along with his or her measurements.

 Because advertisers often need to target specific segments of the population, models may specialize in a certain area.
-For example, petite and plus-size fashions are modeled by women whose size is, respectively, smaller and larger than that worn by the typical model.
+For example, petite and plus-size fashions are modelled by women whose size is, respectively, smaller and larger than that worn by the typical model.
 “Parts” models have a body part, such as a hand or foot, particularly well suited to model products such as fingernail polish or shoes.

 What is the workplace of a Model like?